catseye/The-Platform/README.markdown

 `skel` directory for more accurate, machine-readable version numbers.

 The Platform can be thought of as being constructed in stages, with each stage building upon the previous.
-The first stage (the "NetBSD Gondola" stage, although this is something of a misnomer now) consists of:
+The first stage consists of:

 *   NetBSD 6.1.5 (minimal install + compiler tools) ♡ + ♢
 *   Lua 5.1.4 (note that this is already a part of NetBSD 6.1.5) ♡
-*   cPython 2.7.8 ♦¹
 *   toolshelf 0.1-2016.0315 ♡

 The second stage, "Infrastructure", consists of:

 *   GNU Make 3.82 ♢
-*   Mercurial 1.9.3 ♢
+*   cPython 2.7.8 ♦¹
 *   Perl 5.20.1 ♦²
 *   Hugs98-plus Sep2006 ♡
 *   Erlang/OTP R16B03-1 (stripped down, e.g. no megaco, etc.) ♦³